MovieRecapsQA: A Multimodal Open-Ended Video Question-Answering Benchmark

 We begin by selecting a set of 60 films released between 1980 and 2024, spanning both widely known titles (e.g., Avatar) and more niche works (e.g., Year One).\footnote{We intentionally include movies with publicly available scripts so that future work can incorporate script-based annotations and build further extensions on top of our benchmark.} To source recap content, we compile a list of the top 10 most popular YouTube recap channels, which we treat as trusted providers of high-quality summaries.
 Using the YouTube API, we retrieve candidate RecapVideos for each movie and collect the top five search results originating from these trusted channels.
 Finally, we manually filter these videos, verifying that each recap is indeed aligned with the corresponding movie’s storyline and title.

-Next we align the recap videos to the corresponding movies.
+Next produce a scene-level alignment of each RecapVideo to its corresponding movie.
 We first apply SceneDetect \citep{islam2023efficientmoviescenedetection} to segment both the full movie and its corresponding RecapVideo into scenes.
 We group all consecutive frames belonging to the same scene.

-Next, we embed the first and last three seconds of footage for every detected scene in both the movie and the RecapVideo, and compute cosine similarity to match corresponding shots.
+Then we embed the first and last three seconds of footage for every detected scene in both the movie and the RecapVideo, and compute cosine similarity to match corresponding shots.
 We use SlowFast \cite{feichtenhofer2019slowfastnetworksvideorecognition} for the embeddings.
 Because some RecapVideos are not strictly chronological, we additionally perform a lightweight statistical alignment step to enforce a semi-chronological ordering of matched scenes.
-Further alignment details and results can be found in the Appendix \ref{sec:appendix_dataset_alignment}.
+Further alignment details and results can be found in Appendix \ref{sec:appendix_dataset_alignment}.

-With this process, we obtain an alignment of the RecapVideo not only with the movie video but also with the corresponding dialog.
-Because the RecapVideo is itself aligned with the RecapSummary, we also obtain an alignment of the summary with the movie and dialog.
+Using this process, we obtain an alignment of the RecapVideo not only with the movie video but also with the corresponding dialogue via the available movie subtitles.
+Because the RecapVideo is itself aligned with the RecapSummary, we also obtain an alignment of the summary with the movie and its dialogue.